 But if for whatever reason stealing doesn't count as an evil means but other things, like maiming or killing innocents, do, even if they're necessary to save more people, then just pick one of those.
 It might be easy to say you can't kill one person to save two others.
 But what about a thousand?
 A million?
 How many people would you let die to avoid committing one murder?

-I think the only reason anyone believes this besides being raised to is because of contrived examples that scare them.
-Often these examples are red herrings (they're situations where consequentialism doesn't entail what the presenter says it does), but others are more honest.
+I think the only reason anyone believes that ends can't justify evil means besides being raised to is because of contrived examples that scare them.
+Often these examples are red herrings (consequentialism doesn't entail what the presenter says it does), but others are more honest.
 I'll give the strongest example I can think of by far: